click on the menu below to navigate this site

 The monument now

 Today we visited the Crazy Horse Monument.
 This is a privately funded effort by a family foundation with the support of most Native American tribes.
 The story of how the project got started and now continues is amazing.
 As kitsch as Mt.
-Rushmore, Crazy Horse seems to be more admirable.
-For one thing, it is huge compared to Rushmore, the entire Rushmore monument would fit into the head of Crazy Horse.
+Rushmore, Crazy Horse seems more admirable.
+For one thing, it is huge compared to Rushmore; the entire Rushmore monument would fit into the head of Crazy Horse.

 How the monument will look in 60 years or so

-From Julia: French fries aren"t usually part of my lunch and dinner every day.
-But since leaving home in June they seem to be an ever present item on my plate, testing my willpower to its maximum.
+From Julia: French fries aren't usually part of my lunch and dinner every day.
+But since leaving home in June, they seem to be an ever-present item on my plate, testing my willpower to its maximum.
 My two pairs of trip trousers are feeling tighter and tighter on a daily basis.
-I tell myself this is happening because I"ve been using unfamiliar dryers and Laundromats instead of the home dryer.
+I tell myself this is happening because I've been using unfamiliar dryers and Laundromats instead of the home dryer.
 However, a sneaky voice is whispering in my ear that the fries have something to do with it.

 Trip stats